DeveshGupta18/FileSorter/README.md

 # FileSorter
-Basic FileSorter Application developed in Java
+Basic FileSorter Application developed in Java.
+This application will sort your files of different formats in an Organized manner at the desired location.